njtalingting/roroph/README.md

 devtools::install_github("njtalingting/roroph")

 ## Applications
 This package is built to integrate seamlessly with ArchipelagoEngine.
-Use roroph to construct custom **Spatial Weight Matrices ($W$)** based on maritime frequency rather than just contiguity.
+Use roroph to construct custom Spatial Weight Matrices (W) based on maritime frequency rather than just contiguity.

 library(roroph)